 Original Medicare includes Parts A and B. Medicare Advantage plans like those offered by Clover Health must include all Part A and Part B benefits as well; however, some Medicare Advantage plans include extra benefits in their plans.
 And unlike Original Medicare, Medicare Advantage plans offer a cap on your out-of-pocket costs each year.

 Medicare Advantage plans are offered through private companies, like Clover Health, which contract with Medicare and must have all the benefits of Original Medicare (Parts A and B).
 With many Medicare Advantage plans, you get a health plan, prescription drug coverage, and additional benefits, like dental, vision, hearing, wellness, and more—all with $0 or low monthly premiums.
 Plus, Medicare Advantage plans usually have lower out-of-pocket expenses.
 With Medicare Advantage, you wouldn’t need a high-premium Medigap plan.

 Medicare Advantage is convenient and easy: one plan, one card, one premium, and one company.
 That’s why more than 22 million Medicare beneficiaries already have one.

 When you choose a Medicare Advantage plan from a private insurance company, you can have peace of mind knowing…

 - Every Medicare Advantage company has a contract with Medicare.

 - Every plan includes all Part A and Part B benefits.

-- Plans have a yearly limit on what you pay out of pocket for Medicare Part A- and B-covered services.
+- Plans have a yearly out-of-pocket limit for Medicare Part A- and B-covered services.